How you will repay your tuition fees and student loan.

 How loan repayments work

-- Repayments on your loan will start in the April after you leave the University, provided you are earning more than £25,000 a year.
+- Repayments on your loan will start in the April after you leave the University, provided you are earning over the threshold according to the plan you are on for repayment.

-- If your income falls below £25,000, your repayments stop - for example if you take a career break or are unemployed - until you start earning £25,000 again.
+- If your income falls below the threshold your repayments stop - for example if you take a career break or are unemployed - until you start earning over the threshold again.

 - All your student loans are added together and your employer will automatically take repayments from your salary, at the same time as they take tax and National Insurance contributions.